 - Extras: Aluminum foil and freezer bags

 Once inside Costco, hit the bread aisle first.
-English muffins come in packs of 18, meaning that you'll need two packages (don't worry; you can freeze the extras for next time).
+English muffins come in packs of 18, meaning you'll need two packages (don't worry; you can freeze the extras for next time).
 Alternatively you can pick up two packages of Costco croissants or two packages of the Le Brea Torta Sandwiches Rolls, if English muffins aren't your thing.

-English Muffin Intelligence: Why the English Muffin Is Better than the Bagel
+English muffin intelligence: Why the English Muffin Is Better than the Bagel

 Usually I'm an advocate for slicing or shredding your own cheese, but with a big-batch cooking project like, say, making 24 breakfast sandwiches for your freezer, I suggest you get the pre-sliced cheese.
-The Kirkland Signature Sliced American cheese is pretty near perfect if you want a bacon, egg, and cheese that resembles an Egg McMuffin.
+The Kirkland Signature Sliced American Cheese is pretty near perfect if you want a bacon, egg, and cheese that resembles an Egg McMuffin.
 Occasionally I pick up the Finlandia Mixed Deli Slices so there's some cheese variety to our breakfast sandwiches.

-On Those Egg McMuffins: McDonald's Egg McMuffin Is Actually Healthier than You Think
+On those Egg McMuffins: McDonald's Egg McMuffin Is Actually Healthier than You Think

 On my mission for the classic bacon, egg, and cheese breakfast sandwich I prefer the Kirkland Signature Premium Bacon.
-When cooking big batches of bacon I rely solely on the oven bacon method.
+When cooking big batches of bacon I rely solely on the oven-cooked bacon method.
 You could also swap the bacon for ham (the Jones Canadian Bacon Slices are exactly the size you'll want for a breakfast sandwich) or buy pork sausage in bulk.

-Cook Bacon in Bulk: How To Make Perfect Bacon in the Oven
+Cook bacon in bulk: How To Make Perfect Bacon in the Oven

 Buying five-dozen eggs only feels obscene at a regular grocery store.
 At Costco I find the flats of eggs cheaper and a better quality.
 You can also buy liquid egg whites in bulk if you prefer a lighter breakfast sandwich.

-More on the Breakfast Sandwich: 3 Essential Tips For a Better Breakfast Sandwich
+More on the breakfast sandwich: 3 Essential Tips For a Better Breakfast Sandwich

 The Freezer Sandwich Effect